The Las Vegas International Airport

 Now, in replace of this man who did so much for this city and state, they want to rename this airport for a man who used race as a political tool at his command.
 A man who has done more harm to this region’s economy, than overall good.
 A man who orchestrated the racial division in America that is still active today.
 He made the use of race the central part of how election campaigns are run today.

 Do they want to rename the Las Vegas international airport in “honor” of the former United States Senator from Nevada, Harry Reid??
 What a joke!
-Harry Reid used race as a political tool to gain favors and create division in this country.
-Remember how he described Obama?
-As a ‘light-skinned’ African American ‘with no Negro dialect, unless he wanted to have one,’
+Remember how Harry Reid described Obama?

 Let’s Not and Do This Instead